sithsenz/50senzofsith/notes/bayesenz/fair_coin.md

 ```
 > array([0.5 , 0.62])

-We can see that Bayes Table and `empiricaldist.Pmf` produce the same solution with `empiricaldist.Pmf` provides additional information such as `mean` and the `credible_interval` of posterior probability.
-Moreover, it's also proven that the probability distribution of the prior does not influence the posterior probability, the high number of observations overwhelm the effect of prior.

-## Solution by PyMC
-with a uniform prior
+Despite the change in prior, the posterior distribution remained consistent with the results obtained using the uniform prior.
+The mean posterior was again found to be approximately 0.56, with a 95% credible interval of [0.5, 0.62].

+### Interpretation of Results

+The analysis demonstrates that the choice of prior (uniform or triangular) does not significantly influence the results, as the data (140 heads out of 250 flips) is sufficiently informative to dominate the prior.
+The posterior suggests a slight bias toward heads, with the most likely value for the probability of heads being around 0.56.

+## Approach 3: Bayesian Inference with `PyMC`

+A model was built using `PyMC`, first with a uniform prior and then with a Beta prior to incorporate stronger assumptions about fairness.

+### With Uniform Prior

+A uniform prior was defined over the range [0, 1], representing complete uncertainty about the coin’s fairness.
+The observations were modeled as a binomial distribution, where the total number of flips was set to 250, and the probability of heads was treated as unknown.

 ```python
 import arviz as az